pinebai/BookLeaf_CUDA/README.md

 BookLeaf_ref - As V1.1 plus:
 * serial ALE capability
-* Modified makefile.intel for Xeon vectorisation at OPT level and PHI=1 option to build for Xeon Phi
+* Modified makefile.intel for Xeon vectorisation at OPT level and PHI=1 option to build for Xeon Phi, -qopt-report=3 no longer default flag

 V1.1   - Adds in mesh partitioning.
 Parallel running now available.